Building 110 Repairs – D-B Phase 1 at Watervliet Arsenal (WVA), New York

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is seeking qualified contractors for the Design-Build Phase 1 repairs of Building 110 at Watervliet Arsenal in New York.
-The project involves extensive renovations, including replacing exterior doors, sealing air infiltration areas, cleaning and restoring interior surfaces, and upgrading HVAC and electrical systems, with a focus on historic preservation standards.
-This opportunity is crucial for maintaining the operational integrity of the facility, with an estimated construction value between $10 million and $25 million.
-Interested businesses must submit their qualifications and examples of relevant experience by 4 PM EST on January 23, 2025, to the primary contact, Mohenda R. Surage, at mohenda.r.surage@usace.army.mil.
+The Department of Defense, through the U.S. Army Corps of Engineers, is seeking qualified contractors for the Design-Build Phase 1 repairs of Building 110 at Watervliet Arsenal (WVA), New York.
+The project involves extensive renovations, including the replacement of exterior doors, sealing air infiltration points, cleaning and restoring interior surfaces, and upgrading HVAC and electrical systems, with a focus on meeting historic preservation standards and improving energy efficiency.
+This opportunity is crucial for maintaining the operational integrity of the facility, with an anticipated construction magnitude between $25 million and $100 million.
+Interested businesses, particularly small businesses including 8(a), HUBZone, and Service-Disabled Veteran-Owned Small Businesses, must submit their qualifications and examples of relevant experience by 4 PM EST on May 7, 2025, to the primary contact, Mohenda R. Surage, at mohenda.r.surage@usace.army.mil.

 Files